 Doggerland is a submerged land mass beneath what is now the North Sea, that once connected Britain to continental Europe.

-The landscape was a diverse mix of gentle hills, marshes, wooded valleys and swamps.
-Mesolithic people took advantage of Doggerland’s rich migrating wildlife and seasonal hunting grounds that has been evident in the ancient bones and tools embedded on the present sea floor brought to the surface by fishing trawlers.
+The landscape was a diverse mix of gentle hills, marshes, wooded valleys, and swamps.
+Mesolithic people took advantage of Doggerland’s rich migrating wildlife and seasonal hunting grounds that have been evident in the ancient bones and tools embedded on the present seafloor brought to the surface by fishing trawlers.

 Over time, the area was flooded by rising sea levels after the last glacial period around 6,500 to 6,200BC.
 Melting water that had been locked away caused the land to tilt in an isostatic adjustment as the huge weight of ice lessened.

 Map showing hypothetical extent of Doggerland (c.
 10,000 BC), which provided a land bridge between Great Britain and continental Europe